Master Nonverbal Communication: Top 10 Types

 Nervous twitches, toe-tapping, and sideways glances are all subconscious reveals that betray emotional states unintentionally.

-10 Types of nonverbal communication
+10 types of nonverbal communication examples

 1. Body language

-Body language is how we send nonverbal signals with physical gestures and movements.
-It is the subtle way someone positions - and re-positions - their body in a given situation.
 Have you ever observed someone crossing or uncrossing their arms during a conversation?
 Twisting their body away from the person speaking?
-Shifting their wieght?
+Shifting their weight?
 Or putting their hands in their pockets?
 What did that tell you about that person’s emotional state?
-This little movements immediately communicate whether someone is engaged or distracted, feeling nervous or comfortable.
+These little movements immediately communicate whether someone is engaged or distracted, feeling nervous or comfortable.

 However, this type of nonverbal communication is complex and multi-faceted.
 There is an entire industry dedicated to understanding, interpreting, and mastering body language.
 The movements can be quite subtle and occur both consciously and subconsciously.